ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-27-aws-developer-certification-dynamodb.md

 Atomic Counters - The other way to work this is to allows all write requests to be applied in the order they are received by incrementing or decrementing the attribute value.
 Challenging to figure out how this works.
 Overall, I'd say this is another case where you mark a record inactive, and insert it as a new record.

 ## Pricing

 Pricing with DyanamoDB is difficult.
-Instead of being priced on just disk storage,
+Instead of being priced on just disk storage, pricing is based on disk storage AND request traffic.

 ## Keys and Indexes
 Primary Key  - Like all databases a DynamoDB primary key is a unique identifier for a record in a table.
 The primary key can be simple (use the partition key) or composite (the primary key and sort key)